openrasta/openrasta-core/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] On top of HEAD, unless it's a bugfix on a previous version
  - [ ] VERSION file updated if not creating a pull-request on top of `master`

-If those are needed, and you haven't and can't, we thank you enromously for your contirbution, and we'll add those before merging the pull request.
+If those are needed, and you haven't and can't, we thank you enormously for your contribution, and we'll add those before merging the pull request.

 Thanks!